Langon, Gironde

 Langon ([lɑ̃ɡɔ̃]; Lengon) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
 Langon serves as the seat of its district, canton and subprefecture.
-Its inhabitants are called Langonnais.
+Its inhabitants are called Langonnais and Langonnaise.

 Geography

-Langon is in the northern part of the department 48 km southeast of Bordeaux on the left bank of the Garonne river.
-It lies near the border between a wine-growing region (Premières côtes de Bordeaux) and the forest of Landes.
+Langon is in the southern part of the department 48 km southeast of Bordeaux on the left bank of the Garonne river.
+It lies within the wine-growing region of the Graves near the border with the forest of the Landes.